lpinzari/sql-psql-udy/02_joins_sql/03_what_is_a_join.md

 In a **CROSS JOIN** `type`, a **joined table** is a table derived from two other tables, `t1` and `t2`, containing every possible combination of rows from `t1` and `t2`.

 Each combination `row` in the resulting table consists of all columns in `t1` followed by all columns in `t2`, indicated in the query's `SELECT` statement.
 Obviously, the order of columns in the results does not matter but what really matters is the number of columns or fields (row's values) in the resulting row.
+As a matter of fact, each row is essentially a **concatenation of columns' values and the way each value is concatenated depends on the column order indicated in the** `SELECT` **statement**.
+In a relation database, however, the order of the table's column is not relevant.
+In other words, the result permutation of columns does not matter.

 Now, hopefully :smile:, should be clear the meaning of **join** or **joined table**.